yzzuf/fuzzy_wounds/README.md

 # fuzzy_wounds
 This scripts is a sophisticated pain management script designed for VORP framework on RedM.
 This script comprehensively tracks player injuries across various body parts, implementing a severity and bleeding system with four stages.
-Inspired by similar systems on FiveM, The script aims to enhance the immersive experience of roleplaying by adding realistic consequences to injuries sustained in the game.
+Inspired by similar systems on FiveM, the script aims to enhance the immersive experience of roleplaying by adding realistic consequences to injuries sustained in the game.

 # Features
 - Detailed tracking of player injuries affecting different body parts.